-- D. Utilize empirical literature for assessments and interventions including considering empirical data regarding psychometrics for assessments and evidence-based interventions and select appropriate intervention based on published empirical evidence and diversity characteristics of service recipient. - E. Contribute to ongoing research studies (if applicable) including making significant contributions and following through with research commitments. - F. Overall Research Rating
+D. Utilize empirical literature for assessments and interventions including considering empirical data regarding psychometrics for assessments and evidence-based interventions and select appropriate intervention based on published empirical evidence and diversity characteristics of service recipient.
+E. Contribute to ongoing research studies (if applicable) including making significant contributions and following through with research commitments.
+F. Overall Research Rating

 IV.
-Ethical and Legal Standards

-- F. Knowledgeable of and acts in accordance with the APA Ethical Principles of Psychologists and Code of Conduct; relevant laws, regulations, rules, and policies overring health service psychology at the organizational, local, state, regional, and federa.
-Icvels including mandatory reporting; and relevant professional standards and guid lines. - G. Recognize ethical dilemmas as they arise, and r{PP} , this decision-making processes in order to resolve the dilemmas. - H. Conduct self in an ethical manner in all p. c. bssion.
-1 activities and consistent with work involving diverse service recipier in - I. Institute procedures to protect privacy a. confidentiality, explain limits of confidentiality, and identify own professional a critations and refer to another professional when appropriate. - J. Overall Ethics? and Legal Scane ads Rating
+Eth ical and Legal Standards F. Knowledgeable of and acts in accordance with the APA Ethical Principles of Psychologists and Code of Conduct; relevant laws, regulations, rules, and policies overning health service psychology at the organizational, local, state, regional, and federal levels including mandatory reporting; and relevant professional standards and guid lines.
+G. Recognize ethical dilemmas as they arise, and are the decision making processes in order to resolve the dilemmas. Н. Conduct self in an ethical manner in all p. c ression.
+Tactivities and consistent with work involving diverse service recipiers.
+I. Institute procedures to protect privary and confidentiality, explain limits of confidentiality, and identify own professional and refer to another professional when appropriate.
+J. Overall Ethical and Legal Scane Ids Rating

 V. Indi vidual and Cultural Diversity F. Demonstrate understanding of their own personal/cultural history, attitudes, and biases may affect how they understand and interact with people different from themselves.
-G. Knowledge of current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service.
-H. Ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
+G. Knowledge of current theoretical and empirical knowledge base as it relates to addressing diversity in all professional activities including research, training, supervision/consultation, and service. Н. Ability to integrate awareness and knowledge of individual and cultural differences in the conduct of professional roles (e.g., research, services, and other professional activities).
 This includes the ability to apply a framework for working effectively with areas of individual and cultural diversity not previously encountered over the course of their careers.
 Also included is the ability to work effectively with individuals whose group membership, demographic characteristics, or worldviews create conflict with their own.

-58 I. Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their professional work.
+I. Demonstrate the requisite knowledge base, ability to articulate an approach to working effectively with diverse individuals and groups, and apply this approach effectively in their professional work.
 J. Overall Individual and Cultural Diversity Rating

 VI.
-Professional Values and Attitudes G. Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others including respectful of support staff and diverse service recipients; collegial with peers; maintains appropriate professional boundaries; and manages conflict/disagreement with supervisors, peers, and staff.
-H. Engage in self-reflection regarding one's personal and profession a functioning; engage in activities to maintain and improve performance, well-being, and profermional effectiveness.
-Actively seek and demonstrate openness and responsive ness to feet ack and supervision.
-I. Respond professionally in increasingly complex st. tion. with a greater degree of J. independence.
-K. Completion of professional tasks (e.g., tit is 'v pap work, keeping appointments, collecting fees, etc.).
-L. Overall Communication and Interper vial Skills Rating
+Pro fessional Values and Attitudes G. Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others including respectful of support staff and diverse service recipients; collegial with peers; maintains appropriate professional boundaries; and manages conflict/disagreement with supervisors, peers, and staff. Н. Engage in self-reflection regarding one's personal and professions functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
+I. Actively seek and demonstrate openness and responsiveness to feet back and supervision.
+J. Respond professionally in increasingly complex in tion with a greater degree of independence.
+K. Completion of professional tasks (e.g., tir v pap work, keeping appointments, collecting fees, etc.).
+L. Overall Communication and Interpear val Skills Rating

 VII.
-Co ommunication and interponal Skills F. Develop and maint in effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
-G. Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts.
-H. Demonstrate effective interpersonal skills and the ability to manage difficult communication well including use of core communication skills (e.g., engages in active listening, uses empathetic language, responds to nonverbal cues and behaviors, and uses language appropriate to service recipients age and level of understanding).
+Co ommunication and interpersonal Skills F. Develop and main in effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
+G. Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts. Н. Demonstrate effective interpersonal skills and the ability to manage difficult communication well including use of core communication skills (e.g., engages in active listening, uses empathetic language, responds to nonverbal cues and behaviors, and uses language appropriate to service recipients age and level of understanding).
 I. Communicate effectively with service recipients from diverse backgrounds.
 J. Overall Communication and Interpersonal Skills Rating